DeeFrancois/netflix-dual-subs/README.md

 <sup>(This includes: Arabic, Hebrew, Hindi, Japanese, Korean, Persian, Thai, Traditional Chinese, Vietnamese)</sup>

 ## Motivation
 I'm learning Norwegian and I've found that dual subtitles are a really great language learning tool.
 Many people tend to watch shows with native subs on while using a seperate tab to constantly look up words they don't know.
-Dual subtitles improves this process by bringing translations to the video.
+Dual subtitles improves this process by bringing the translations directly onto the video.

 After successfully adding dual subs to NRK TV with my [previous extension](https://chrome.google.com/webstore/detail/nrk-tv-language-learning/lmjfcijpnghdkpnoakgljodpjnimbakp), I figured I'd try making it work for Netflix as well so more people can benefit from this functionality.